finversetech/example-apps/README.md

 # example-apps

-Repository of example app in various platform to demo finverse-link integration
+Repository of Example Apps on various platforms to demonstrate how to integrate Finverse's Link UI (finversel-link).

-# Supported platform
+# Supported platforms

 ## React Native

-- The example app is created using expo managed mode, bare react native app should also work if using the same library.
+- The example app is created using Expo managed mode, bare React Native app should also work if using the same library.
-- Currently the app only demo how to use finverse-link in WebView, using finverse-link in a In-App browser might not work
+- Currently the app only demonstrates how to integrate finverse-link as a WebView; using finverse-link in an in-app browser might not work.

-## Native android
+## Native Android

 - The example app is created using Jetpack compose with Kotlin.
-- Currently the app only demo how to use finverse-link in WebView, using finverse-link in a In-App browser might not work
+- Currently the app only demonstrates how to use finverse-link as a WebView; using finverse-link as an in-app browser might not work.